CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 {{< vimeo 436390311 >}}

 For installation you will need to go to the `Tachiyomi` website and click on the download link.
-Allow your browser to download the apk installation fille.
-After you have finished downloading click on the file.
+Allow your browser to download the apk fille.
+After you have finished downloading open the file.
 If you phone ask's you for permission to install app from `unknown sources` you need to enable that option.
-Then click install and wait for it to install.
+Then click install and wait for it to finish.
 When installation is finished you have installed Tachiyomi.

 # Basic usage